Central vacuum cleaner: 20th century

 By the early 1960s, the introduction of polyvinyl chloride (PVC) made a central vacuum system more affordable and popular in North America (especially Canada), by using PVC extruded pipe instead of metal tubing for the piping system inside the walls.
 Previously, more expensive metal tubing was used exclusively (and it may still be used for part or all of an installation, if required by building fire code regulations).
-Central vacuum systems also started to become popular among European consumers interested in their hygienic and convenience benefits.

-By the 1990s, central vacuum systems gained popularity among real estate agents and home remodelers for the value they added to homes at resale.
-Allergists also played an important role in the growing popularity of central vacuum systems in the 1990s.